Joe McGrail

-Joseph John McGrail (born June 6, 1964) is an American former professional football nose tackle who played for one season in the National Football League (NFL).
+Joseph John McGrail (born June 6, 1964) is an American former professional football player who was a nose tackle for one season in the National Football League (NFL).
 After playing college football for the Delaware Fightin' Blue Hens, he was selected by the Buffalo Bills in the 12th round of the 1987 NFL draft.
 He played in two games for the Bills in 1987.